 - Marinade in buttermilk, 20 minutes.

-- Do not use regular All-Purpose flour - See Recipe Below For The Magic Flour mix.
+- Do not use regular all-purpose flour.
+For The Magic Flour Mix, See the Recipe Below.

-- Frying: If you can, fry with peanut oil for maximum flavor.
+- Frying: Use vegetable oil, a high-smoke oil that offers no flavor, or you can use peanut oil for maximum flavor.
 Peanut oil has a very high smoke point.

 - High Smoke Point oil helps the oil not become oxidized and burnt in flavor.